-Eating out for diabetes can be rather stressful, but it doesn’t have to be.
+It can be rather stressful when eating out for diabetes, but it doesn’t have to be.
 You have many choices and have options of getting around the foods served in restaurants that may not be good for you.
 We’re going to talk about how you should be picking and choosing your meals and how you can mix and match.
-Just because you are a diabetic it doesn’t mean that you are doomed and must dine at home forever!
+Just because you are a diabetic it doesn’t mean that you are doomed and must dine at home forever.

 So yes, it is easier to stick to your own menu when you are eating at home.
 That’s just easy to comprehend.
 But since you are used to what you can and should be eating, you can take that guidance with you outside your home when you decide to dine out.
 It’s not as difficult as you may think it is.